How Can Client Base Segmentation Increase Chain Sales Value?

 RFM analysis involves customer segmentation based on recency (R), frequency (F), and monetary of their purchases (M).

-As a result, you can find: regular customers, "sleeping" and those that the chain may lose soon.
+As a result of RFM analysis, you can find: regular customers, "sleeping" and those that the chain may lose soon.
 With this information, managers can develop personalized actions for each group and improve their level of satisfaction and sales performance.

 Efficient and convenient segmentation from the Datawiz team